 Overdrafts on debit cards

-If you go overdrawn, then you’ll probably have to pay fees and interest charges.
+If you go overdrawn, you’ll probably have to pay fees and interest charges.

 Cash withdrawals when using a debit card

-Most cash machines won’t charge you to use a debit card.
+Most cash machines won’t charge you to take out cash with a debit card.
 Those that do will tell you on-screen and give you the chance to cancel your transaction if you want to.